spatialthoughts/qgis-tutorials/source/docs/3/travel_time_analysis.rst

   .. image:: /static/3/travel_time_analysis/images/06.png
     :align: center

 7. Back in the main QGIS window, you will see that the number of records in the filtered table are now down to just *197*.
-Since there are a total of 198 wards in the city, we have records of travel times between the 1 destination ward and 197 source wards.
+Since there are a total of 198 zones in the city, we have records of travel times between the 1 destination ward and 197 source zones.
 Open the attribute table of both the layers using the  :guilabel:`Open Attribute Table` button in the :guilabel:`Attributes` toolbar.

   .. image:: /static/3/travel_time_analysis/images/07.png
     :align: center